 In Geography our aim is to make children more aware of their own surroundings and to make sense of them by:

-Throughout their time at City Road Primary School, the children will engage in a range of activities, using a variety of media.
+Throughout their time at City Road Primary Academy, the children will engage in a range of activities, using a variety of media.
 They will explore a range of skills from drawing, painting and multi media work to large and small sculpture and collage.

 Gallery visits are also arranged to allow children to access the amazing resources which Birmingham and the local area have to offer.

-Children at City Road Primary School are offered a multi-cultural approach to learning in religious education, with opportunities to explore Christianity, Islam, Judaism, Buddhism, Sikhism and Hinduism.
+Children at City Road Primary Academy are offered a multi-cultural approach to learning in religious education, with opportunities to explore Christianity, Islam, Judaism, Buddhism, Sikhism and Hinduism.
 Through the Active Curriculum, children are also given opportunities to explore wider issues e.g. why do people believe or how do they express their faith in different ways?

 Children visit places of worship and listen and respond to stories from various faiths.
 They also have the opportunity to meet believers in school through assemblies.
 Children are encouraged to share their own beliefs, ideas and values and to talk about their experiences, as well developing skills of reflection and respect.